binhe-lab/C037-Cand-auris-adhesin/00-misc-docs/2020-06-28-learn-to-use-RAxML.md

 <a id="org47bca9d"></a>

-# which version of RAxML to use?
+# Which version of RAxML to use?

 -   RAxML comes in many different flavors, trying to take advantage of the computing hardward's capability.
 -   **Run mode**: sequential, hybrid MPI/Pthreads, MPI, PThreads